nirmaldalmia/information-retrieval/README.md

 LinksAndTextCrawler.py | Added functionality to fetch and print the text on the webpage Tokenize.py | Added tokenization of text on the webpage.
-Currently, limited to the text in 'p' tags only InvertedIndex.py | A dictionary based inverted index to store the tokens and their corresponding links
+Currently, limited to the text in 'p' tags only InvertedIndex.py | A dictionary based inverted index to store the tokens and their corresponding links FocusedCrawler.py | Along with the seed URL it also takes keywords.
+Crawling is done and the page is indexed only if the page contains those keywords exactly.